-Corporate/Finance Management - includes all administrative and financial staff wages, benefits and expenses, general membership expenses as well as corporate expenses for the Conservation Authority, which includes the levy to Conservation Ontario. services to all programs rather than specific programs.
-All expenses associated with the Board of Directors are directed to this area.
-As well, expenses associated with the operations of the administration building.
+Corporate/Finance Management - includes all administrative and financial staff wages, benefits and expenses, general membership expenses as well as corporate expenses for the Conservation Authority, which includes the levy to Conservation Ontario.

-Office Services - includes all wages and benefits for IT staff as well as expenses, supplies, equipment, computer services, maintenance, and utilities for the main administrative building for the various program areas.
+Office Services - includes all wages and benefits for IT staff, as well as expenses, supplies, equipment, computer services, maintenance and utilities for the main administrative building for the various program areas.

-Corporate Communications - includes wages and benefits for staff working on communication projects as well as community and public relations expenses, website maintenance and any information costs.
+Corporate Communications - includes wages and benefits for staff working on communication projects, as well as community and public relations expenses, website maintenance and any information costs.